daveho/t5740router/hdmod.md

 <div class="image">
 <a href="img/pic01_panel.jpg"><img src="img/pic01_panel_sm.jpg"></a>
 <div class="caption">The "inside" of the panel.
 Blue circles indicate screw locations.
-Rectangle on masking tape is the cutout for the SATA cable.</div>
+Rectangle on masking tape marks the cutout for the SATA cable.</div>
 </div>

 <div class="image">
 <a href="img/pic02_panel_outside.jpg"><img src="img/pic02_panel_outside_sm.jpg"></a>
 <div class="caption">The "outside" of the panel.
-I stuck on an adhesive plastic "foot" to make sure the hard drive wouldn't hit the panel in the corner lacking a screw.</div>
+I stuck on an adhesive plastic "foot" to make sure the hard drive wouldn't hit the panel in the corner lacking a screw.
+It's the clear circular thingy.</div>
 </div>

 <div class="image">